MatthiasWM/fltk/README.CMake.txt

    These are X11 extended libraries.
 These libs are used if found on the build system unless the respective option is turned off.

+OPTION_USE_XINPUT   - default ON
+   Optional, needed to enable touch and gesture event.

 OPTION_USE_CAIRO - default OFF
    Makes all drawing operations use the Cairo library (rather than Xlib) producing antialiased graphics (X11 platform, implies OPTION_USE_PANGO).